Herbie Hancock: From Head Hunters (1973) to Secrets (1976)

 Hancock formed the Headhunters, keeping only Maupin from the sextet and adding bassist Paul Jackson, percussionist Bill Summers, and drummer Harvey Mason.
 The album Head Hunters (1973) was a hit, crossing over to pop audiences but criticized within his jazz audience.
 Stephen Erlewine, in a retrospective summary for AllMusic, said, "Head Hunters still sounds fresh and vital three decades after its initial release, and its genre-bending proved vastly influential on not only jazz, but funk, soul, and hip-hop."
+Brian Case and Stan Britt dismissed the album as uninteresting in The Illustrated Encyclopedia of Jazz in 1978.

 Drummer Mason was replaced by Mike Clark, and the band released a second album, Thrust, in 1974.
 (A live album from a Japan performance, consisting of compositions from those first two Head Hunters releases was released in 1975 as Flood).
 This was almost as well received as its predecessor, if not attaining the same level of commercial success.
 The Headhunters made another successful album called Survival of the Fittest in 1975 without Hancock, while Hancock himself started to make even more commercial albums, often featuring members of the band, but no longer billed as the Headhunters.
 The Headhunters reunited with Hancock in 1998 for Return of the Headhunters, and a version of the band (featuring Clark) continues to play and record.

 In 1973, Hancock was commissioned to compose the soundtrack for the controversial film The Spook Who Sat by the Door, based on the novel of the same name by Sam Greenlee, who had grown up in the same neighborhood of Chicago as Hancock.
 In the following year, Hancock composed the soundtrack to the first Death Wish film.
 One of his songs, "Joanna's Theme", was re-recorded in 1997 on his duet album with Shorter, 1+1.
 Hancock's next jazz-funk albums of the 1970s were Man-Child (1975) and Secrets (1976), which point toward the more commercial direction Hancock would take over the next decade.
 These albums feature the members of the Headhunters band, but also a variety of other musicians in important roles.